 - Worthwhile cost – Every parent knows that the expense of raising a child is immense, so looking for the best bargain on purchases is almost always preferred.
 But when it comes to child safety, most of us are willing to spend a little extra as along as our investment is worthwhile.
 A booster seat should provide a wide range of features without breaking the bank.

 - Convenience for the parent – Moving car seats from one vehicle to another is part of parent life, and can be quite inconvenient if the transfer takes a lot of time and effort.
 Weight, size and tether/harness installation are all factors that play into these transfers.
 In addition, the process of buckling (and unbuckling) a child is another point to consider.
-Other convenience factors include the ability to easily remove the fabric for washing and the adjustability of the harness or shoulder-belt holes.
+Other convenience factors include the ability to easily remove the cover, machine washable fabrics, and the adjustability of the harness or shoulder-belt holes.

 - Materials used – Is the car seat made entirely of plastic, or is there a metal framework to fortify the construction?
-Is the fabric durable and easily washed?
-In addition, does the flame-retardant fabric use toxic chemicals?
+Is the fabric durable and washable?
+In addition, does the flame-retardant material use toxic chemicals?

 - Longevity – A car seat should last as long as possible and span the widest range of age, height and weight requirements to maximize your investment.